jeygith/cleanuperr/README.md

 > - Trigger a search for downloads removed from the *arrs.
 > - Clean up downloads that have been seeding for a certain amount of time.
 > - Notify on strike or download removal.
+> - Ignore certain torrent hashes, categories, tags or trackers from processing.

 cleanuperr supports both qBittorrent's built-in exclusion features and its own blocklist-based system.
 Binaries for all platforms are provided, along with Docker images for easy deployment.